maneeshrj/snake-pygame-ai/README.md

 _Example Commands:_

-**Train Exact-Q Agent for 5000 runs with fixed food spawning:**
+**Train DQN Agent for 5000 runs with fixed food spawning:**

 `python3 dqnTrain.py -e 5000 -s`

-Note: Model & Stats files will be generated in `models/`
+Note: Model & stats files will be saved in `models/`